IGL-Bench: Establishing the Comprehensive Benchmark for Imbalanced Graph Learning: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-This paper introduces the first comprehensive imbalanced graph learning benchmark, \modelname, by integrating 24 methods across 16 datasets covering varying types and scopes.
-We conduct extensive experiments to reveal the performance of IGL algorithms in terms of effectiveness, robustness and efficiency on node- and graph- level tasks.
+This paper introduces the first comprehensive imbalanced graph learning benchmark, \modelname, by integrating \textbf{24} methods across \textbf{17} graph datasets.
+We conduct extensive experiments to reveal the performance of IGL algorithms in terms of effectiveness, robustness and efficiency on node-level and graph-level tasks.
 We design and implement a package \modelname~(\url{https://github.com/RingBDStack/IGL-Bench}) that incorporates all the aforementioned protocols, baseline algorithms, processed datasets, and scripts to reproduce the results in this paper.
-Drawing upon our empirical analysis, we point out some promising future directions for the IGL community:
+Drawing upon our empirical analysis and insights, we point out some promising future directions for IGL community:

-\ding{182} \textbf{Designing adaptive IGL algorithms for intertwined imbalanced problems. } Graph imbalance issues are often intertwined in real-world situations.
-The performance of IGL algorithms can be further improved by taking into account different aspects of imbalanced problems.

-\ding{183} \textbf{Developing imbalance quantification metrics for more complex graphs.} Current IGL algorithms are predominantly tailored to the attribute graphs, overlooking the imbalanced issues on more complex graphs such as heterogeneous graphs, directed graphs, hypergraphs, dynamic graphs, \etc. There is a pressing need for research on imbalanced graph learning methods that cater to more complex graphs.

-\ding{184} \textbf{Improving the efficiency and scalability of IGL algorithms. } Designing efficient and scalable IGL algorithms is a critical challenge, as the practical utility of current methods is often hindered by efficiency issues.
-While some approaches introduce plug-in modules to alleviate these problems, their performance is still constrained by backbones, particularly on large-scale datasets.
-Future efforts should focus on overcoming the efficiency limitations of IGL.